You'll find us at 230 West 29th Street

 It is a peaceful place, respectful of the privacy of all individuals.
 It is also super-charged with the energy of the teachings and practices followed there.

-Built in 1925, the Ashram was purchased and inaugurated on August 24, 1976 by Swami Muktananda (also known as Baba), the spiritual head of the Siddha Yoga tradition.
+Built in 1925, the Ashram was inaugurated on August 24, 1976 by Swami Muktananda (also known as Baba), the spiritual head of the Siddha Yoga tradition.

 Since its opening, it has been visited by a diverse range of people, of all ages, backgrounds and occupations.
 They have one quality in common - their readiness to explore the mysteries and meanings of life, and realize their inner truth through meditation.